jbytheway/ride-ottawa/README.md

 Summary
 =======

-OCTranspo Alarm is intended to be an Android app which alerts you when your desired bus is a certain time away.
+Ride Ottawa is intended to be an Android app providing Ottawa transit info, including live updates and alarms.

 It is in early development.